sumearthb/central-valley-farm-aid/README.md

 -   Non-profits → location/types of crops

--   Farmers' markets → location/types of crops/non-profits
+-   Farmers' markets → location/non-profits

--   Crops → location

 Number of connections:

 Location: 3

-Type(s) of crops grown: 3

 Non-profits: 3

 Farmers' Markets: 3

 **Describe two types of media for instances of each model:**

-Crops

-1. Image of the crop

-2. Important characteristics/values of the crop

 Location